Colony of Liberia: First colony

 After numerous failed negotiations to secure land along the coast, the American Colonization Society sent two agents, Robert F. Stockton and Eli Ayres to negotiate with local chieftains to secure a place for colonization.
 A conference was held at Cape Mesurado, which the locals called Ducor.
 Under the terms of the Ducor Contract, signed by Gola chiefs Kaanda Njola of Sao's Town and Long Peter of Klay; Dei chief Kai-Peter of Stockton Creek; Kru chief Bah Gwogro (also George) of Old Kru Town; and chief Jimmy from St. Paul River, the Society acquired Cape Mesurado and land on Dozoa Island in the bay.
 They established a settlement on Dozoa Island, which they renamed Perseverance.
 It was difficult for the early settlers, made of mostly free-born blacks who had been denied the full rights of United States citizenship.
 In Liberia, the native Africans resisted the expansion of the colonists, resulting in many armed conflicts between them.
 Nevertheless, in the next decade 2,638 African Americans migrated to the area.
-Also, the colony entered an agreement with the U.S. Government to accept freed slaves who were taken from illegal slave ships.
+Also, the colony entered into an agreement with the U.S. Government to accept freed slaves who were taken from illegal slave ships.

 Expansion and growth

 According to J. N. Danforth, General Agent of the Society, as of 1832 "the legislature[s] of fourteen States, among which are New Hampshire, Vermont, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Ohio, and Indiana, and nearly all the ecclesiastical bodies in the United States[,] have recommended the Society to the patronage of the American people."

 From the establishment of the colony, the American Colonization Society had employed mostly white agents to govern the colony.
 In 1842, Joseph Jenkins Roberts, a mixed-race, freeborn man from Petersburg, Virginia, became the first non-white governor of Liberia.
-In 1847, the legislature of Liberia declared itself an independent state, with Roberts as its first President.
+In 1847, the legislature of Liberia declared Liberia an independent state, with Roberts as its first President.

 The first article of the Constitution and Laws of the Commonwealth of Liberia from 1843 was promulgated by the Legislative Council of the Commonwealth of Liberia in Monrovia and contains an abstract of the legal principles and rules.